ivan-brko/grizzly_scheduler/README.md

 let job_id = scheduler.schedule_parallel_job(
        "*/5 * * * * *",                          // run the job on every second divisible by 5 of every minute
-       Some("Example Parallel Job".to_string()), // this name will appear in the tracing logs Some(chrono::Duration::seconds(2)),       // we want the fuzzy effect of maximally +/-2 seconds move ||
+       Some("Example Parallel Job".to_string()), // this name will appear in the tracing logs Some("Some Category".to_string()),        // we can use this to stop all tasks of single category Some(chrono::Duration::seconds(2)),       // we want the fuzzy effect of maximally +/-2 seconds move ||
           {